Bounds on degrees of covers with injective monodromy in iterated Kodaira Fibrations: Introduction:

 \begin{theorem}\cite[Theorem 6]{Py} For each $n\ge 2$, there exists an $n$-dimensional iterated Kodaira fibration $\pi: X\to Y$ with fiber $F$, such that the monodromy representation $\pi_1(Y)\to\text{Mod}(F)$ is injective. \end{theorem}

 The construction of this theorem provides a higher-dimensional version of Johnson's embedding result.
-In \cite[Theorem 42]{Py}, Llosa Isenrich and Py start with an $n$-dimensional Kodaira fibration $X\to Y$ with injective monodromy and construct an $n+1$-dimensional Kodaira fibration with injective monodromy by passing $X$ to a finite cover $X_2$ and they asked the degree of the finite cover $X_2\to X$.
-The results of this paper, in particular, Proposition \ref{prop} provides an upper bound on this covering degree.
-Moreover, Proposition \ref{pro1} can be seen as an effective version of Proposition 37 of \cite{Py}:
+In \cite[Theorem 42]{Py}, starting with an $n$-dimensional Kodaira fibration $X\to Y$ with injective monodromy and fibers of genus $g$, Llosa Isenrich and Py constructed an $n+1$-dimensional Kodaira fibration with injective monodromy by passing $X$ to a finite cover $X_2$.
+Then they asked the degree of the finite cover $X_2\to X$.\\

+The first result of this paper (see Proposition \ref{pro1}) gives an effective version with recursive formula of the following proposition from\cite{Py}:

-\begin{proposition} Let $G$ be a polysurface group and let $A$ be a finite abelian group.
+\begin{proposition}\cite[Proposition 37]{Py} Let $G$ be a polysurface group and let $A$ be a finite abelian group.
 Then any central extension becomes trivial after passing to a finite index subgroup of $G$. \end{proposition}